 However, hardly anyone out there seems to realise the basic fact that flying a drone is anything but easy and getting good shots while it’s in the air is even more difficult as well.
 Even on a general basis, photography and movement have never known to go well together as only the most experienced and hardened of professionals have been known to pull it off with success.
 Additionally there are certain drone laws to be kept in mind as well.
 However, as far as the possibilities are concerned, figuratively speaking the sky is pretty much the limit.

-So on that particular note, let us take a good look at some of the varying possibilities of the usage of drones in the future:-
+So on that particular note, let us take a good look at some of the varying possibilities of the usage of drones in the future:

-- Weddings: This has already become one of the latest trends out there.
+- Weddings: This has already become one of the latest trends of the wedding industry out there.
 However in the future, instead of having a singular drone up there while the rest of the crew takes pictures, surely it wouldn’t be too much of a stretch to assume that multiple drones take over all the duties, thus making wedding photography loose the human touch.
 Well, not really as surely photography drones will be controlled by people themselves.
 To take it a step further, there can even be a thorough documentation of the whole wedding itself.

 - Real estate: Now drone photography is slowly changing the very way real estate is being marketed out there.
 Drones can zoom in on the tiniest details as well as show the entire immediate vicinity and the surrounding areas as well as give an overview of the entire district or locality at hand.